 - Non-OTP (opioid treatment program) and non-central registry treating

 providers are now eligible to query a central registry, in order to determine

-whether their patients are already receiving opioid treatment through a member
+whether their patients are already receiving opioid treatment through a membership

-OTPs are permitted to enroll in a state prescription drug monitoring program (PDMP), and permitted to report data into the PDMP when prescribing or dispensing medications on Schedules II to V, consistent with applicable state law.
+OTPs are permitted to enroll in a state prescription drug monitoring program (PDMP) and are permitted to report data into the PDMP when prescribing or dispensing medications on Schedules II to V, consistent with applicable state law.

 6. Medical Emergencies - Declared emergencies resulting from natural disasters (e.g., hurricanes) that disrupt treatment facilities and services are considered a "bona fide medical emergency," for the purpose of disclosing SUD records without patient consent under Part 2.

 7. Research - Disclosures for research under Part 2 are permitted by a HIPAA-covered entity or business associate to individuals and organizations who are neither HIPAA-covered entities nor subject to the Common Rule (re: Research on Human Subjects).